jeffreylees/reactnative-jwts/readme.md

 So, we have the building blocks for our app all set up.
 What do we want to do with it?

 We’re going to need a few parts.
 For simplicity’s sake, we’ll have one, very simple form, which has two inputs - username and password.
-The user can opt to either signup or login, depending on whether they already have an account.
-Once they do so, they’ll be able to click a button to get a Chuck Norris quote in an iOS popup message.
+The user can opt to signup, login, or logout, depending on whether they already have an account.
+Once they are signed up or logged in, they’ll be able to click a button to get a Chuck Norris quote in an iOS popup message.
+When logged out, or before signing up, they'll get an error.

 ### JSON Web Tokens and AsyncStorage